HackyCoder0951/logicSimulation/walkthrough.md

     - **Real-time Highlighting**: The row in the truth table matching your current switch inputs will be highlighted in **Blue**.
 Toggle switches to see the highlight move instantly.
     - **Resizable Panel**: Drag the top-left corner of the Truth Table panel to resize it.
     - **Waveform Viewer**: Switch to the **Waveform** tab to see a real-time timing diagram of your signals, similar to ModelSim.
+    - **Testbench Runner**: Click **Run Testbench** to open a script editor.
+Define a sequence of input changes (e.g., "At 100ns set A=1") and run it.
+The simulation executes instantly in virtual time, and the results are displayed in the Waveform Viewer.

 ## Running the App
 1. **Development**: